AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 ## 3. Topology

-In this lab we will configure the pending attachment between the Spoke Gateways in aws-us-east-1-spoke1 and the Transit Gateways in aws-us-east-1-transit, and the peering between the Transit Gateways aws-us-east-1-transit and the Transit Gateways in aws-us-east-2-transit.
-The Gateways in AWS region us-east-1 are pre-configured with HPE (High Performance Encryption, also known as `Insane Mode`) and AWS us-east-2 region was configured in Lab 3.
+In this lab we will configure the pending attachment between the Spoke Gateways in aws-us-east-1-spoke1 and the Transit Gateway in aws-us-east-1-transit, and the peering between the Transit Gateway _aws-us-east-1-transit_ and the Transit Gateway in _aws-us-east-2-transit_.
+The Gateway in AWS region us-east-1 is pre-configured with HPE (High Performance Encryption, also known as `Insane Mode`) and AWS us-east-2 region was configured in Lab 3.

 ```{figure} images/lab5-topology.png
 ---